Bald is powerful. Bald is beautiful. Bald is bold. Bald is stylish. Bald is bald.

 You may or may not agree with these.
 You may have had a change of heart as to how you see bald after your treatments.
 Maybe you don't.
 How do you see bald?

-switched over to an aggressive five agent chemotherapy regimen known as ema/co, my hair went very quickly.
+switched over to a five agent chemotherapy regimen, my hair went very quickly.
 I had placental cancer called choriocarcinoma from a complete twin molar pregnancy, which resulted from my newborn’s undeveloped twin.
 I was concerned with my newborn's recognition response so I decided to shave my hair before beginning treatment.

 I was intimidated to face myself in the mirror.
 What would I see?

 I saw myself, my raw self.
 I have to admit, it was a shock.
 All flaws and all beauty were revealed to me.
 I used it to check out a spot that I've felt for years to find out it was a small mole.
 I inspected my scalp.
 Sure, it wasn't pretty, but I learned to accept that it is what it is--me.
 And everyone else probably looks the same bald, too.
 I learned to love myself bald, without even brows or lashes.

 Most women see their hair as their pride, their glory, and to see it gone would almost break them.
 How can one deal with this?

 2. Remember that it will grow back one way or another.

 Yes, it can be emotional at times, but this is my past.
 This is me.
 Make it yours in a positive way.
 Enjoy the regrowth stages.
 I was proud because I was a warrior fighting for my life and had built my self esteem to empower bald.
 Others will feel your positive energy as well, so pass it on!